This step-by-step guide will walk you through creating a schedule enforcement integration with 7shifts through the 7shifts REST API.

 Upon completion of this guide, you will have created an integration that can interact with the 7shifts platform as follows:

 - Establish entity mapping between your system & 7shifts.

 - Check whether user is scheduled for a shift or not.

 You will be interacting with the following 7shifts API endpoints for building this integration:

-- Ability to only allow those clients to clock in that are actually scheduled to work
+- Ability to only allow employees to clock in that are actually scheduled to work.

-- An API key for a test/sandbox 7shifts account
+- An API Key or OAuth client and company grant for a test/sandbox 7shifts account

 - cURL or Postman to make test requests